OpenMDAO/OpenMDAO/openmdao/docs/features/recording/saving_data.rst

 System and Solver Recording
 ---------------------------

-If you need to focus on a particular part of your model, it may be useful to attach a case recorder to a particular System or Solver.
+If you need to focus on a smaller part of your model, it may be useful to attach a case recorder to a particular System or Solver.
 There are slightly different options when recording from these objects.

 System Recording Options
 ^^^^^^^^^^^^^^^^^^^^^^^^